xysheep/C2G/README.md

 # Cluster-to-Gate(C2G)
 Cluster-to-Gate is a tool developed to visualize clustering results of multi-dimensional flow/mass cytometry data.

-Here is an example of how to run C2G with source code: https://xysheep.github.io/C2G/.
+**Download** newest version of C2G: https://github.com/xysheep/C2G/releases.

-Download newest version of C2G: https://github.com/xysheep/C2G/releases
+Here is an example of how to run C2G with **source code**: https://xysheep.github.io/C2G/.
+The testing data in this demonstration page comes from https://www.c2b2.columbia.edu/danapeerlab/html/dremi-data.html and https://community.cytobank.org/cytobank/experiments/60068.

-A pre-compiled executable for non-MATLAB Windows user is avaliable since release (v1.1.0).
+A **pre-compiled executable** for non-MATLAB Windows user is avaliable since release (v1.1.0).
 Before using the pre-compiled, you need to install the MATLAB Runtime 9.2 avaliable at https://www.mathworks.com/products/compiler/matlab-runtime.html.

 # Quick Start
 Here is a quick example.
 In this example, we set the 'outlier' to be 0.05 and 'trivial_gate' to be 50 on the example data.
 In this example, the data.csv is already transformed.